sfatkhutdinov/cs2_rl_agent/analysis_log/training/adaptive_agent_training.md

 - `train_adaptive.py` - Main training script for the adaptive agent
 - `src/agent/adaptive_agent.py` - Core implementation of the adaptive agent
 - `scripts/training/train_adaptive.bat` - Batch script for running the adaptive agent training
+- `scripts/deployment/run_adaptive_agent.bat` - Streamlined deployment script
+- `scripts/deployment/all_in_one_setup_and_train.bat` - Comprehensive setup and training script
 - `src/utils/patch_tensorflow.py` - TensorFlow compatibility patch utility
-- `scripts/training/run_adaptive_fixed.bat` - Fixed batch script with TensorFlow patch integration
 - Related configuration files and supporting modules

-The analysis focuses on understanding the mode-switching mechanisms, training process, integration with different environment types, and resolving compatibility issues.
+The analysis focuses on understanding the mode-switching mechanisms, training process, integration with different environment types, and the streamlined deployment architecture.

 ## Findings

+### Centralized Training Architecture

+Following the streamlining of the project, the adaptive agent now serves as the central training mechanism for all agent types.
+This eliminates the need for separate training scripts for each specialized agent, simplifying the system architecture while maintaining full functionality.

+Key aspects of this centralized architecture:

+1. **Single Training Entry Point**: `train_adaptive.py` handles all training needs
+2. **Dynamic Agent Mode Selection**: The adaptive agent determines which specialized agent type is appropriate based on performance metrics
+3. **Unified Configuration**: All agent configurations are managed through the adaptive agent's config system
+4. **Knowledge Sharing**: Learning from one agent mode can be transferred to other modes

 ### Adaptive Agent Architecture